Effective April 20, 2018

 Inventory is website or mobile app traffic from Users that can be used for advertising

 IP Address is a numerical label attached to any device that connects to the Internet.
 Most IP addresses are dynamic i.e. the device’s IP address changes and is not persistently tied to any one device.
-HasOffers clients may opt to “pseudonymize” IPs to comply with a specific jurisdiction’s laws.
-Learn more at: https://help.tune.com/hasoffers/ip-address-obfuscation/
+HasOffers clients may opt to obfuscate IP addresses from certain jurisdiction.
+Learn more here.

 Network are brokers between mobile advertisers and publishers.

-Pixel Tags are website based and usually work in conjunction with cookies.
-They ,registers when the User visits a particular page.
+Pixel Tracking are website based and usually work in conjunction with cookies.
+They register when the User visits a particular page.

 Postbacksare server-to-server communications between parties (generally through an API).